MDI National Scale-out Project

 The MDI survey is completed by children during one or two class periods.
 Previous research has found that responses from children in grade 4 and above are as reliable and valid as responses from adults.

 Ensuring children’s privacy is a very important aspect of the MDI.
 For more information about the MDI itself and the ways children’s privacy is protected, see the MDI page.

-Where will the MDI Survey be piloted?
+Where is the MDI Survey being piloted?

 What happens after the survey results are collected?

 Engaging the community and sharing MDI results is foundational to the process of National Scale-out.
 Community engagement involves a process of bringing stakeholders together to examine the MDI reports and discuss implications for their local initiatives.

 The Chignecto-Central Regional School Board Truro, NS, has reached out to share results with colleagues in Health, and schools have been working with their own resutlts.
 In Hamilton, ON, the Catholic Board has asked school principals to report on how MDI results are being used.

 For more information about the MDI Scale-out Project, or to answer any questions you may have, please contact us at email@example.com.